-2.1 Memory Model in Frama-C
+2.1 Memory Locations in Frama-C Eva

-The static analysis of programs using pointers implemented in Frama-C is detailed in [7, 4].
-Fundamentally, the static analysers Value and Eva features an intricate memory abstraction able to represent efficiently and precisely both low-level concepts such as unions and bitfields, or high-level ones, such as arrays.
-This abstract domain is rich, but cannot infer relational properties, like location separation.
+The static analysis of programs using pointers implemented in FRAMA-C is detailed in [9, 4].
+Fundamentally, the static analyser EVA features an intricate memory abstraction able to represent efficiently and precisely both low-level concepts such as unions and bitfields, or high-level ones, such as arrays.
+This abstract domain is rich, but cannot infer relational properties between e.g. different variables.

-Formally, for a program P, a valid memory layout in VALUE is an injective function $\theta: X \to N$ from variables in X to integers addresses N such that:
+FRAMA-C EVA relies on a base separation hypothesis, where distinct variables are mapped to distinct (and separated) memory blocks.
+This can be linked to concrete memory addresses in the following way.
+For a program P, a valid memory layout in VALUE is an injective function $\theta: X \to N$ from variables in X to integers addresses N such that:

-- the integer memory address of a variable is strictly positive (the integer 0 is used for the representation of the null pointer): $\forall x \in X, \theta(x) > 0$ - the contents of different variables do not overlap in memory: $\forall x, y \in X, \theta(y) > \theta(x) \Rightarrow \theta(y)\theta(x) > \text{sizeof}(x)$ where the mapping sizeof gives the number of bytes occupied by the type of a variable.
+- the integer memory address of a variable is strictly positive (the integer 0 is used for the representation of the null pointer): $\forall x \in X, \theta(x) > 0$ - the contents of different variables do not overlap in memory : $\forall x, y \in X, \theta(y) > \theta(x) \Rightarrow \theta(y) \theta(x) > \texttt{sizeof}(x)$ where the mapping sizeof gives the number of bytes occupied by the type of a variable.
 The comparison is strict to prevent two variables to be placed contiguously in memory.
-This is used later to always disambiguate pointers to &y from pointers to (&x, sizeof(x)). - the content of the variables fits in memory: $\forall x \in X, \theta(x) + \mathtt{sizeof}(x) < 2 \times \mathtt{sizeof}(ptr)$
+This is used later to always disambiguate pointers to & y from pointers to (& x, sizeof(x)).